tooveo/atom-javascript/README.md

 - Adding non-ascii string support + ie9 support (replaced btoa with custom base64)
 - Changing the SauceLabs tests to support more + older browsers
 - Changing tracker defaults
+- Fixing a bug in Explorer9 with CORS and XDomainRequest

 ### v1.5.0
 Note: this version if fully compatible with the old ones except for the "Request" function which shouldn't be used